Russell-Loh-NUS/deardiary/README.md

 1. To add a new diary entry, select ‘+ Add Entry’ on the top right and input the title and body fields.
 Select ‘OK’ to submit the entry.
 This will make a POST request to the local server creating a new entry.
 2. To edit a diary entry, select the yellow pencil icon beside an entry and edit the necessary fields.
 Select ‘OK’ to submit your changes.
 This will make a PUT request to the local server updating the entry.
 3. To delete a diary entry, select the red trash icon beside an entry.
 Select ‘OK’ to confirm the deletion.
 This will make a DELETE request to the local server which will delete the entry.

+## FAQ
+Q: I am getting “‘mongod’ is not recognized as an internal or external command”.

+A: Please see https://stackoverflow.com/a/41507803 for a guide on how to add MongoDB to your system’s environment variable.

+Q: I am getting “NonExistentPath: Data directory C:\\data\\db\\ not found” on Windows when running `mongod`.

+A: Due to new installations of MongoDB not having the `data\db` folder created under the C drive, you will need to create it.
+Follow the following steps to create this folder:
+1. Open your C drive `C:\`.
+2. Create a folder with name `data` and open it.
+3. Create a subfolder with name `db`.
+4. You should now be able to run `mongod`.